If Islam was explained to me in a pub

 Uzza: Reading the Koran, children as young as four years old receive a premature sex education skewed by Islam’s concept of morality as part of their religious indoctrination.
 Children who should be enjoying Babar the Elephant or Cinderella instead get an error-filled explanation of procreation where a woman’s role is relegated to providing “a secure place” for Allah to place a man’s sperm from which He will fashion a human being.

 Archie: That would explain those smug men you see on the street with their covered receptacles in tow.
 You never know when you will need one.
-Sperm spilled anywhere but in Allah’s designated receptible is a sin I presume.
+Sperm spilled anywhere but in Allah’s designated receptacle is a sin I presume?

 Uzza: If you are referring to masturbation, yes.
-Reading the Koran, children learn that their mother cannot refuse their father's demand to use them as a receptacle.
-If they don’t, not only can they be beaten, but will probably be charged with his sin, if he is forced to make love to himself.
+Reading the Koran, children learn that their mother cannot refuse their father’s demand to use them as a receptacle.
+If she does, not only can she be beaten, but she will probably be charged with his sin if he is forced to make love to himself.

-Bob: Woody Allan, in Annie Hall, said that masturbation is having sex with someone you love and therefore you should not knock it.
+Bob: Woody Allen said that masturbation is having sex with someone you love and therefore you should not knock it.

 Archie: He also said that if God did not want us to masturbate, he would have given us shorter arms.